 The court deducts federal income tax, state income tax, Social Security taxes, union dues, and the costs of health and dental insurance for the children (if applicable) to determine the non-custodial parent’s net monthly income.

-This net monthly income is then multiplied by a percentage based on the number of children to be supported.
+The net monthly income is then multiplied using a percentage determined by the number of children requiring support.

 Number of Children